-The BA in music with a concentration in music and culture is a broadly based liberal-arts degree offering the most elective flexibility of any ASU music major.
+The BA program in music with a concentration in music and culture is a broadly based liberal arts degree offering the most elective flexibility of any ASU music major.

 Students explore music as human history, cultural artifact and social behavior, and engage in interdisciplinary thinking and academic research and writing.
 Because of the high percentage of elective courses, students may tailor both the General Studies courses and the music electives to suit their career goals.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 All students are required to meet general university admission requirements: